ADF Logo

 The Gantts were such an exemplary foster family that the DCF picked them to appear on the Today Show to discuss the 2022 baby formula shortage.

-In 2023, the DCF reached out to the Gantts to see if they would be willing to foster yet another child, this one who was about to be born to a woman with a drug addiction.
+In 2023, the DCF reached out to the Gantts to see if they would be willing to foster yet another child, one who was about to be born to a woman with a drug addiction.
 Around that time, the Gantts also learned of these new DCF regulations, which would require all parents to be “holistically affirming and supporting” of gender ideology, even if parents hold different beliefs.

 Like the Wuotis, the Gantts made it clear that they would unconditionally love and cherish any child that they’re fostering.
 But also like the Wuotis, the Gantts made clear that they could not forsake their sincerely held beliefs.